tabular-io/iceberg-kafka-connect/README.md

-# Iceberg Sink Connector
+# Apache Iceberg Sink Connector
-The Iceberg Sink Connector for Kafka Connect is a sink connector for writing data from Kafka into Iceberg tables.
+The Apache Iceberg Sink Connector for Kafka Connect is a sink connector for writing data from Kafka into Iceberg tables.

 # Features
 * Commit coordination for centralized Iceberg commits